RUB-SysSec/loki/README.md

 ### Further Resources

-We released an [artifact on Zenodo](https://zenodo.org/record/6686932) which contains binaries and data produced during our evaluation.
+We released an additional [artifact on Zenodo](https://zenodo.org/record/6686932) which contains binaries and data produced during our evaluation.

 Beyond our paper, a [technical report](https://arxiv.org/abs/2106.08913) with more details is available on arxiv.